jaxwong/tp/docs/UserGuide.md

 ## Contacts

 <div markdown="block" class="alert alert-info">
-❗Each person cannot have the same name (case-insensitive).
+❗Contact names must be unique (case-insensitive).
+Adding a contact whose name matches an existing one—ignoring letter case—will result in an error.
 </div>

 ### Adding a person: `add-contact`

 Adds a person to the address book.
 A person is uniquely identified only by their name in OverBooked; that is, that 2 contacts are considered different people as long as their names are different in a case-insensitive comparison.
-This also means that 2 different people can have the same phone number, address and email address.

 The command will remove any filters currently in the contact list after execution.